ChrisBCH/SunLuna2000_iobroker/README.md

 The script was started by Kachel; modified, corrected, extended and finally published on Github by Chris_B.

+## Unsolved Issues
+The most important unsolved issue is that the Daily yield does not take into account two things:
+1) Batter charge from the grid.
+This happens when the solar panels cannot load due to weather / season.
+2) Inverter loss.
+I try to find solutions, but any input is welcome.

 ## Computations
 The computations implemented are described by this diagram (that I found somewhere on the web):